Forecast Evaluation

 In addition to forecasted probabilities, three datasets are required for forecast evaluation.
 These datasets, and the important functions within the retrieve_evaluation_data module for downloading such data, include:

-• Weekly statistics of observed atmospheric characteristics: retrieve_weekly_obs.
+• Weekly statistics of observed atmospheric characteristics: retrieve_weekly_obs

 • Land fraction values which are used to exclude oceanic grid points: retrieve_land_sea_mask